artyomkotov/artyomkotov/README.md

 ---

 ### What I do
-- Building and maintaining **Dockerized self-hosted servers** (WordPress, Plex, Radarr/Sonarr, Nginx Proxy Manager and more)
+- Developing a social media platform under the name "Node Social", progress is done on GitLab
-- Experimenting with **Linux systems** (used to daily drive Fedora KDE (Now on Arch KDE), currently own and manage an Ubuntu Server)
+- Building and maintaining **Dockerized self-hosted servers** (WordPress, Nginx Proxy Manager, mariadb and more)
-- Automating media libraries and remote access tools (Moonlight, Overseerr, CasaOS)
+- Working with **Linux systems**.
+Daily drive Arch Linux as well as own and manage an Ubuntu Server)
-- Breaking, fixing, and optimizing tech—from mobile phones to Laptops and desktop pcs
+- Electronics repair and software tweaking
-- Using AI tools like **ChatGPT**, **Deepseek** and others to bridge the gap between idea and execution
+- Using AI tools like **ChatGPT**, **Deepseek**, **Ollama**,

 ---